instead-hub/instead/doc/stead3_en.md

 	fmt.y(position, [center])

-As in the case of fmt.tab pozicija is text or numeric parameter.
+As in the case of fmt.tab position is text or numeric parameter.
 Here it is perceived as a position of the line expressed in pixels or percentage of the height region of the scene.
 For example, 100% -- corresponds to the lower boundary region of the scene.
 200% corresponds --  the lower boundary of the